 Another challenge faced by students and teachers was the sudden barrier to effective communication.
 Previously, students had been able to access teachers with ease throughout the school day, but during COVID-19 they now had to depend on communicating via email and scheduling office hour appointments online in order to receive guidance.

 Accessibility to peers was another unexpected challenge.
 Students in brick-and-mortar schools are able to ask each other questions in class to help clarify concepts, or collaborate on projects.
 They can engage in completing homework sitting side-by-side, thus contributing ideas to each other’s work.
 Students in lockdown had to text, call, or email each other with no guarantee that the other students were doing the work or understood the concepts.
 Collaborative learning was lost completely.

 Overall, it was a challenging semester.
 It is doubtful that the students learned to their fullest potential while in quarantine.
 However, much was gained by teachers and other educational professionals about how to conduct effective online learning.
 If the pandemic restrictions continue into the fall term, it can be assured the process will be smoother.
 Teachers have had time to master online platforms, and students have adjusted to the challenges of online learning.

-This blog article is the intellectual property of Global Academic Consultants, LLC.
+This blog article is the intellectual property of Global Academic Consultants.
 All rights reserved.
-The material may not be reproduced or distributed, in whole or in part, without the prior written permission of Global Academic Consultants, LLC.
-Any reproduction or distribution, in whatever form and by whatever media, is expressly prohibited without the prior written consent of Global Academic Consultants, LLC.
+The material may not be reproduced or distributed, in whole or in part, without the prior written permission of Global Academic Consultants.
+Any reproduction or distribution, in whatever form and by whatever media, is expressly prohibited without the prior written consent of Global Academic Consultants.
 Although the author has made every effort to ensure that the information in this blog article was correct at posting time, the author does not assume and hereby disclaim any liability to any party for any loss, damage, or disruption caused by errors or omissions, whether such errors or omissions result from negligence, accident, or any other cause.